Editorial Review

 - Lower total cost when accounting for the elimination of PCT, reduced blood work frequency, and no off-cycle periods

-SARMs offer faster initial muscle gains for those willing to accept the hormonal suppression, potential liver and cardiovascular effects, legal ambiguity, and quality control uncertainty.
-For most people, this trade-off does not justify the risks — especially when peptide-based approaches can achieve similar long-term outcomes more safely and sustainably.
+SARMs offer faster initial muscle gains for those willing to accept the hormonal suppression, liver and cardiovascular risks, legal ambiguity, and quality control uncertainty.
+For most people, this trade-off does not justify the risks.
+Peptide-based approaches can achieve similar long-term outcomes more safely and sustainably.

 Important Disclaimer — For Research Use Only